Immunotherapy for Hodgkin Lymphoma

 • As part of the first treatment for adults with stage III or IV cHL, along with chemotherapy

-• In adults with cHL that has come back after other treatments, including after a stem cell transplant (or in people who can't have a transplant for some reason).
+• In adults with cHL that comes back after other treatments, including after a stem cell transplant, or in people who can't have a transplant for some reason.
 It can be given alone or along with chemo.

 • After a stem cell transplant for adults at high risk of the lymphoma coming back after treatment.
 In this situation, it is usually given by itself for a year.

-Rarely, serious side effects occur during IV infusions, such as trouble breathing and low blood pressure
+During IV infusions, serious side effects such as trouble breathing and low blood pressure can happen, but this is rare.

 Rituximab (Rituxan)